usc-isi-i2/kgtk/docs/transform/lift.md

                         A KGTK output file that will contain only unmodified rows.
 This file will have the same columns as the input file.
 (Optional, use '-' for stdout.)
+  --matched-label-output-file MATCHED_LABEL_OUTPUT_FILE
+                        A KGTK output file that will contain matched label edges.
+This file will have the same columns as the source of the labels, either the input file or the label file.
+(Optional, use '-' for stdout.)
   --columns-to-write [OUTPUT_LIFTED_COLUMN_NAMES [OUTPUT_LIFTED_COLUMN_NAMES ...]]
                         The columns into which to store the lifted values.
 The default is [node1;label, label;label, node2;label] or